anpham09/Voices-of-Residents/README.md

 ## Introduction

 **Voices of Residents** highlights local voices on the issues they observe in their communities.
-People can submit concerns, browse and discuss with neighbors, and explore solutions — helping relieve worries and creating visibility.
+People can submit concerns, browse and discuss with neighbors, and explore solutions: helping relieve worries and creating visibility.
 Local leaders can use summaries to better understand residents’ needs and challenges.

 ---

 ## Features

-- **Submit an Issue** — title, description, category, and optional image
+- **Submit an Issue** title, description, category, and optional image
-- **View Issues** — fast list with category filters, keyword search (WIP), and time presets
+- **View Issues** fast list with category filters, keyword search (WIP), and time presets
-- **Discussion-first** — page to join conversations about each issue (scoped for MVP)
+- **Discussion-first** page to join conversations about each issue (scoped for MVP)
-- **Email Summary** — send a titles-only summary of filtered issues to any email via EmailJS
+- **Email Summary** send a titles-only summary of filtered issues to any email via EmailJS
-- **Client-side Storage** — issues are stored in `localStorage` for a simple MVP
+- **Client-side Storage** issues are stored in local storage for a simple MVP

 ## Roadmap:
 - Move from localStorage to a shared cloud backend (Firebase) so everyone sees the same data.